 Anyone who gets homeowners insurance should ask for a binder.
 That way, you’ll have proof of your homeowners policy in case your mortgage lender, or other parties, need to make sure you’re properly insured when buying a home.
 Your insurance binder will also detail what exactly has been insured on your policy, in case you’d like to double check and make sure you’re properly covered.

-When would you use an insurance binder?
+When would you use a home insurance binder?

-What’s inside an insurance binder?
+What’s inside a home insurance binder?

 - Time limits (ie. how long the policy is for)